KPPX-TV: History

 The new station was originally proposed for bilingual operations using stereo and separate audio program, but activity on the construction permit stopped.
 In March 1993, while the full power construction permit remained inactive, the FCC issued a construction permit for the low power translator station that had submitted an application twelve years earlier.
 The permit was valid until September 1994, and the new station received the call sign K51EI.
 K51EI was not constructed in the allotted time, and shortly before the permit expired, Community Service Television Company requested a six-month extension, which was granted in December 1994.
 However, in January 1995, Salvatierra secured a site license to build his station's facilities on South Mountain, then requested and received the call letters KAJW the following month.
 The K51EI permit was allowed to expire in June 1995, and in February 1996, the permit was canceled and call sign deleted.

 On July 31, 1996, Salvatierra entered into an agreement with Paxson Communications (now Ion Media).
 Under terms of the agreement, Salvatierra created a new ownership entity called America 51, L.P., sold 49% interest of the new company to Paxson for $5.4 million, transferred the construction permit and site license to Paxson to build the television station, and gave them the right to purchase the remainder of the company for $6.6 million once the TV station had been on air for one year.
 Salvatierra filed the pro forma application the following week to assign the construction permit from Hector Garcia Salvatierra to America 51, L.P.

 The station changed its call letters to KPPX in March 1998 to reflect its pending affiliation with Paxson's new Pax TV network (now Ion), and the station signed on the air February 15, 1999, broadcasting under Program Test Authority until its license was granted on April 20, 2000.
 Salvatierra sold the remaining interest in the company to Paxson Communications in November 2000.

 Sale to Scripps and resale to Inyo

 On September 24, 2020, the Cincinnati-based E. W. Scripps Company (owner of KNXV-TV and KASW) announced that it would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
-With this purchase, Scripps will divest 23 Ion-owned stations, but no announcement has been made as to which stations that Scripps will divest as part of the move (KPPX-TV is likely to be one of the divested outlets since Scripps already owns two stations in the Phoenix market).
-The proposed divestitures will allow the merged company to fully comply with the FCC local and national ownership regulations.
-Scripps has agreed to a transaction with Inyo Broadcast Holdings, who has agreed to maintain Ion affiliations for the stations.
+With this purchase, Scripps divested 23 Ion-owned stations, including KPPX-TV, allowing the merged company to fully comply with the FCC local and national ownership regulations.
+Scripps sold those stations to Inyo Broadcast Holdings, continuing a long-term affiliation agreement with Ion Television and its networks.
 Inyo closed on the station on January 7, 2021.